h-rahman-7/LinuxBashFundamentals/Bash/CoderCo-learning/exercises.md

     echo "First argument: $1"
     echo "Second argument: $2"
     echo "All arguments: $@"
+    echo "exit status code: @?
 }

 print_args "Alice" "Bob" "Ahmed"
 ```
+### Special Variable `$?`

+The special variable `$?` in Bash represents the exit status of the last executed command.

+**Explanation:**
+- Every command in Linux returns an exit status when it finishes.
+- This status is a number that tells whether the command was successful or not.
+- If a command runs successfully, it returns `0`.
+- If a command fails, it returns a non-zero value (usually between `1–255`).

 ## User inputs in functions (see [user-inputs](./user-inputs.sh))